 - have experience of sharing your work, for example with a critique group.

-If you are still unsure, please contact us via firstname.lastname@example.org
+If you are still unsure, please contact us at firstname.lastname@example.org – we are more than happy to discuss it.

-We are developing a new scheme which will be mostly or entirely online due to the Covid-19 situation.
+We are developing a new scheme which will be entirely online due to the Covid-19 situation (2021).

 Write a novel!
-That means you will need to be sure you have time to write – explain how you will manage your time, in your letter of application.
+That means you will need to be sure you have time to write.
 You should consider the scheme as a serious commitment.

 The charge to participants of £300 represents only a small fraction of the real cost of a place on the scheme – our funders and in kind supporters make it possible for this scheme to run.
 Writers who are low income/ on benefits will be fully supported financially but financial disadvantage is not in itself a criterion for selection.
-If you wish to apply to be considered for full funding, please include this information with your application (see APPLY for details).
-In the event you are selected we may ask for proof of low income/ benefits.
+If you wish to apply to be considered for funding, discount or instalments please include this information with your application.

 There is a good guide to mentoring and what to expect here, published by the National Associaton of Writers in Education (download it through the link in the bottom right corner, it is a .pdf file): http://www.nawe.co.uk/DB/resources-3/mentoring-a-guide-for-creative-writers.html